ulrikdamm/Assembler/README.md

 ➡️ Imports and file modules
 ➡️ Using labels as expression values (e.g. in the smiley program, being able to say `ld de, graphics`)
-➡️ Programs doesn't boot in all emulators (like OpenEmu)
+➡️ Smart layout of disconnected blocks in linker
+➡️ Optional linker symbols file output

 ### Wish list